dashkite/joy/docs/reference/text/replace.md

 # replace

-_Function_

-Returns the string resulting from replacing matches of the Regular Expression _pattern_ using _replacement_, which may be a string or function returning a string.
+_Function_ &bull; Returns the string resulting from replacing matches of the Regular Expression _pattern_ using _replacement_, which may be a string or function returning a string.

 <pre><code>replace pattern, replacement, string &rarr; string</code></pre>
 <br>